jpakkane/lmsmap/README.md

 design features:

 - low memory usage
+- cache friendliness
 - insertions can be very slow

-It is designed for cases where you build the structure once and query it often.
+It is designed for cases where you have few updates but many queries.